 Hazardous Materials Business Plan

-Any business or facility that stores or handles any one hazardous material or hazardous waste in excess of 55 gallons for liquids, 500 pounds for solids, or 200 cubic feet for gases, must submit a Hazardous Materials Business Plan, which provides an inventory of hazardous materials and wastes present, amounts handled, a site map, emergency response procedures, and employee training.
+Any business or facility that stores or handles any one hazardous material or hazardous waste in excess of 55 gallons for liquids, 500 pounds for solids, or 200 cubic feet for gases, must submit a Hazardous Materials Business Plan (HMBP), which provides an inventory of hazardous materials and wastes present, amounts handled, a site map, emergency response procedures, and employee training.
 A facility's Inventory Statement must be resubmitted each year.

 The Hazardous Materials Business Plan must be completed online through the California Environmental Reporting System.